dkvz/new-blog-poc/README.md

   * Can I use a SVG to create the bottom part and do some kind of cutting-wavy line or something?
   * Or there's the good old cutting a circle and putting the shrimp in it, on top of the hero.
   * Solid background color + shrimp cut out in it in SVG (white or dark shrimp - no colors) - Or multiple shrimps. -> That would be cool, I can animate that background.
-- [ ] Header bg should probably be some kind of gradient.
 - [ ] Figure out where to put the menu button, wheel or whatever it's going to be.
 - [ ] The header can have both a home button and the menu icon.
 Both needs some good hover transitions.
 Actually it should have a twitter button first.
 Don't know how much I can fit on mobile.
 - [ ] Can I just take the Teal, darkgrayblue and purple and sort of work with opposite colors from there?
-- [ ] Remember antiquewhite ??
 - [ ] Add more drop shadows for the footer, it's got holes at both sides, I think we need 3 shadows.